Xabi Alonso: 2009–10 season

 Alonso completed his £30 million move to Real Madrid on 5 August 2009.
-It has been suggested that he never wanted to leave the Anfield side, with his contract existing until at least 2012, and that his departure was due to differences with Benítez.
+It has been suggested that he never wanted to leave the Anfield club, with his contract existing until at least 2012, and that his departure was due to differences with Benítez.
 Former teammate Steven Gerrard said he was "devastated" by Alonso's decision, and cited his departure as one of the reasons behind Liverpool's poor run of form at the start of the following season.

 Alonso was given the number 22 jersey in Madrid and played in a holding midfield position.
 He scored his first goal for his new team on 21 February 2010, a penalty against Villarreal in a 6–2 win.
 Unless he was injured or suspended, Manuel Pellegrini started Alonso in every match of the Champions League and in La Liga in his first season at Real Madrid.
 In La Liga, he helped the club finish with a club-record 96 points, three points behind winners Barcelona.
 It was the third time in Alonso's career that he helped his team set a new club record in terms of points gathered, while finishing in second position (he achieved the same feat with Real Sociedad in 2002–03 and with Liverpool in 2008–09).
 During his first season at Real Madrid, Alonso scored three goals and was considered one of the club's "most consistent" players.

-Readers of Marca made him part of its La Liga team of the season, as their choice defensive midfielder; the only other Real Madrid player featured was Cristiano Ronaldo.
+Readers of Marca made Alonso part of its La Liga team of the season, as their choice defensive midfielder; the only other Real Madrid player featured was Cristiano Ronaldo.
 Alonso received the same accolade from ESPN Soccernet.
 He was also a nominee in the LFP Awards, awards given out by the Liga de Fútbol Profesional, the Spanish Football league.
 Alonso was nominated in the Best Midfielder category, alongside Xavi and Javi Martínez.
 Several members of the Spanish press, as well as a number of Real Madrid supporters, gave Alonso a new nickname during the season: La Barba Roja ("The Red Beard").

-2010–11 season
+2010–14: Champions League victory

 Alonso's second season at Real Madrid started with the arrival of a new manager, José Mourinho.
 He was given the number 14 jersey after the departure of vice-captain Guti.
-He did not score any goals that whole season but was vital.
-While he believed that Real Madrid would win the league, the club only managed to win the Copa del Rey.

-2011–12 season
+He scored his only goal of the season against Real Murcia in the Copa del Rey, and helped the team win the Copa del Rey for the first time in 18 years.

 Alonso began his third season at Madrid by scoring the second goal in a 2–2 draw against Barcelona in the 2011 Supercopa de España at the Santiago Bernabéu Stadium.
 On 21 September 2011, he played his 100th official game for Real Madrid in the 0–0 draw against Racing de Santander.
-Alonso continued to be an undisputed force in the starting XI and ultimately claimed the first league title of his career.
+Alonso claimed the first league title of his career.